Ronald Steel

-Ronald Lewis Steel (born March 25, 1931) is an American writer, historian, and professor.
+Ronald Lewis Steel (né Sklut; March 25, 1931 – May 7, 2023) was an American writer, historian, and professor.
 He is the author of the definitive biography of Walter Lippmann.

-Biography
+Early life

+Ronald Lewis Sklut was born on March 25, 1931, in Morris, Illinois, outside of Chicago.
+He was Jewish and his father immigrated to the United States from Russia.
-Ronald Steel was born in 1931 in Morris, Illinois outside of Chicago.
-He earned his Bachelor of Arts degree in Political Science and English from Northwestern University (1953) and a Master of Arts degree in political economy from Harvard University (1955).

-He served in the United States Army and was a diplomat in the United States Foreign Service.
+Steel earned his Bachelor of Arts degree in Political Science and English from Northwestern University (1953) and a Master of Arts degree in political economy from Harvard University (1955).
+He served in the United States Army, stationed in Paris and was a diplomat in the United States Foreign Service, stationed in Hamburg.

+Career

+Steel was an editor for the Scholastic Corporation from 1959 to 1962.
+By 1960, he had begun writing under the pen name Ronald Steel.
+After leaving Scholastic, he lived in Europe, working in Paris and London as a writer and translator.